Masturbation: 18th century

 Onanism is a hybrid term which combines the proper noun, Onan, with the suffix, -ism.
 Notions of self-pollution, impurity and uncleanness were increasingly associated with various other sexual vices and crimes of the body (such as fornication, sodomy, adultery, incest and obscene language); in reaction to the 17th-century libertine culture, middle-class moralists increasingly campaigned for a reformation of manners and a stricter regulation of the body.
 Paradoxically, a crime that was secret and private became a popular and fashionable topic.
 Moreover, writers tended to focus more on the perceived links with mental and physical illnesses that were deemed to be associated with the sense of moral outrage.
 Attention increasingly shifted to the prevention and cure of this illness which perilously sapped men of their virility.

 The first use of the word "onanism" to consistently and specifically refer to masturbation is a pamphlet first distributed in London in 1716, titled "Onania, or the Heinous Sin of self-Pollution, And All Its Frightful Consequences, In Both Sexes, Considered: With Spiritual and Physical Advice To Those Who Have Already Injured Themselves By This Abominable Practice."
 The Online Etymology Dictionary, however, claims the earliest known use of onanism occurred in 1727.
 In 1743–1745, the British physician Robert James published A Medicinal Dictionary, in which he described masturbation as being "productive of the most deplorable and generally incurable disorders" and stated that "there is perhaps no sin productive of so many hideous consequences".
 One of the many horrified by the descriptions of malady in Onania was the notable Swiss physician Samuel-Auguste Tissot.
 In 1760, he published L'Onanisme, his own comprehensive medical treatise on the purported ill-effects of masturbation.
 Though Tissot's ideas are now considered conjectural at best, his treatise was presented as a scholarly, scientific work in a time when experimental physiology was practically nonexistent.

 Immanuel Kant regarded masturbation as a violation of the moral law.
 In The Metaphysics of Morals (1797), he made the a posteriori argument that "such an unnatural use of one's sexual attribute" strikes "everyone upon his thinking of it" as "a violation of one's duty to himself", and suggested that it was regarded as immoral even to give it its proper name (unlike the case of the similarly undutiful act of suicide).
 He went on, however, to acknowledge that "it is not so easy to produce a rational demonstration of the inadmissibility of that unnatural use", but ultimately concluded that its immorality lay in the fact that "a man gives up his personality … when he uses himself merely as a means for the gratification of an animal drive".
+His arguments were rejected as flawed by ethicists of the 20th and 21st centuries.